JetBrains/intellij-platform-gradle-plugin/examples/ui-test-example/README.md

 ## Quick start
 Fist we need to launch Ide.
-Since `runIdeForUiTests` task is blocking, we can run it asynchronously.
+Since `runIdeForUiTests` task is blocking, we can run it as an asynchronous process.

 `./gradlew ui-test-example:clean ui-test-example:runIdeForUiTests &`